seejohnplay/ddd_elixir_stage1_umbrella/docs/implementation-notes.md

 Cargoes and HandlingEvents are managed by Elixir Agents.
 They are saved in their respective agent's state and in a file cache.
 The files are loaded by default  when this application is started.
 The files are named "cargoes.json" and "handling_events.json", respectively, and are in the topmost directory.
 Entries in these files can be deleted if you wish to start from scratch and they can be added to with any text editor so long as the id values are unique.
-Note that the starting status for a new Cargo is "BOOKED".
+Note that the starting status for a new Cargo is "NOT RECIEVED".

 * [localhost:4000/tracking/handling_events](localhost:4000/tracking/handling_events) will list all of the handling events stored in its agent's state.
 * [localhost:4000/tracking/cargoes](localhost:4000/tracking/cargoes) will list all of the cargoes stored in its agent's state.